Blendify/blender-manual/trunk/blender_docs/manual/about/install/windows.rst

 Installing SVN and Downloading the Repository
 =============================================

-In this guide we'll use TortoiseSVN, though any Subversion client will do.
+In this guide, we'll use TortoiseSVN though any Subversion client will do.

 #.
 Download TortoiseSVN for MS-Windows from `here <http://tortoisesvn.net/downloads.html>`__
 #.
 Install TortoiseSVN with the installation wizard.
 When choosing which features will be installed,
    it is recommended that you enable *command line client tools* to give you access to SVN from the command line (there is no harm in doing this, and it may be helpful if you ever run into any trouble).
 #.
 Once the installation has finished, create a new folder that will contain everything related to the Blender Manual.
-   In this guide we'll use ``C:\blender_docs``.
+   In this guide, we'll use ``C:\blender_docs``.
 #.
 Open the new folder, right click and choose *SVN Checkout...* from the context menu.
 #.
 In the *URL of repository* field, enter: ``https://svn.blender.org/svnroot/bf-manual/trunk/blender_docs``.
 #.
 In the *Checkout directory* field, enter: ``C:\blender_docs``.